 Our rich, ambitious and relevant education meets the needs of all children throughout the school.
 In return, our children develop as independent, confident and successful learners with high aspirations.
 Our pupils quickly learn how to make a positive contribution to their community.
 At Ightham, pupils aspire to be members of the wider society as caring, honest and tolerant individuals.
 The curriculum ensures that academic success is achieved and celebrated.
 The diverse curriculum, including our exceptional Forest School, encourages creativity, problem solving, responsibility and resilience.
 A significant amount of learning occurs outdoors to support wellbeing as well as develop emotional intelligence and social literacy within a holistic and kinaesthetic environment.
 Physical development, well-being and mental health are key elements which are supported by our impressive sports provision.
 They support the development of the whole child and promote a positive attitude to learning.

 The curriculum celebrates diversity, encourages tolerance, and develops respect.
 Children are well prepared for life in modern Britain.
 The curriculum is designed to give all pupils, including children that are disadvantaged and with SEND, the knowledge and cultural capital they need to succeed in life.
 It is coherently planned and sequenced towards cumulatively sufficient knowledge and skills for future learning.

 In the Early Years Foundation Stage (Acorn Class) the school offers the Curriculum for the Foundation Stage (ages 4-5).
-This covers six areas of learning.
+This covers seven areas of learning.
 Play and child initiated learning form an important part of this Curriculum.
 Following on from the Reception Class, the children enter Key Stage 1 (Years 1 and 2 - ages 5-7).
 Our school follows the National Curriculum.
 Upon the completion of Key Stage 1, the children enter Key Stage 2 (Year 3-6 - ages 7-11).
 Again, our school follows the National Curriculum.

 The Government believes that two hours of physical activity a week, including the National Curriculum for physical education and extra-curricular activities, should be an aspiration for all schools.
 This applies throughout all key stages.